 At Tuskegee, each of the five members of the DMU network have crafted single educational sessions reflective of their own individual—and hyper-diverse—professional backgrounds.
 According to the Moore, the sessions are designed to provide students with “different takes and approaches to the design and construction field, and act as a kind of an anchor to that course.”

 “We really wanted to have diverse representation among us—there’s a lot of differences and also a lot of parallels,” remarked Alicea, an architectural licensing guru who comes from a self-described “more traditional background” than her cohorts.
 In turn, her session drew upon her own professional experiences and strengths.

 “I think they’re [the Tuskegee undergrads] are really compelled by the variety, and really widening their understanding of what architecture is, what it can be, and all the different ways you can practice it and ways you can be engaged with it,” added Newsom.

-Riano, whose session centered around his own background in civic/social projects that foster community and promote political engagement, noted that the diversity of the group aided in demonstrating to students “the possibilities of multiple ways in which you can practice within architecture without having to compromise your principals and also taking multiple paths.”
+Riano, whose session centered around his own background in civic/social projects that foster community and promote political engagement, noted that the diversity of the group aided in demonstrating to students “the possibilities of multiple ways in which you can practice within architecture without having to compromise your principles and also taking multiple paths.”

 “An opportunity to see a path”

 While all five educators have already or will lead individual virtual sessions at Tuskegee, during the first class of the semester they all appeared together as a group and each gave, in the words of Alicea, “mini-speed presentations of our careers so that the students had a good sense of who they were going to be talking to” over the course of the semester.
 After each session, students were invited to fill out online surveys that “help to inform future content” added Alicea.